You will learn to:

 [1] "B" "C" "D" "E" "F" "G" "H" "I" "J" "K" "L" "M" "N" "O" "P" "Q" "R" [18] "S" "T" "U" "V" "W" "X" "Y" "Z"

-in python or associative array in Perl, characters can be used as indexes
+Like the dict in python or associative array in Perl, characters can be used as indexes

 char_vec[1]